phdorp/frenet-state-transformation/README.md

 ## Usage

+The following example includes snippets from the file [examples/circlePolychain.cpp](examples/circlePolychain.cpp), where the required imports and helper functions are found.
+Note that the examples require [gnuplot](http://gnuplot.info/).
-The following example includes snippets from the file [examples/circlePolychain.cpp](examples/circlePolychain.cpp) First, create a polychain path as a shared pointer.
+First, create a polychain path as a shared pointer.
 In this example, the polychain approximates a circle.
 Coordinates are represented with Eigen arrays.